Transform your last mile with personalized, actionable insights in just seven minutes! Take our Assessment >

 Schedule a demo now!

-A pre-pandemic study highlighted that the detention time reduces drivers’ annual earnings to $1.1 or $1.3 billion.
-This results in reduction of drivers’ average annual income between 3 and 3.6%.
+A pre-pandemic study highlighted that detention time reduces drivers’ annual earnings to $1.1 or $1.3 billion.
+This results in a reduction of drivers’ average annual income between 3 and 3.6%.

 How do we bridge this gap of drivers' incomes caused by time under the roof?
 The answer lies in data.

 It becomes difficult to track and measure time under the roof without the help of data.
 Let’s say that delayed arrivals for a couple of trucks are increasing time under the roof for other vehicles.
-If you want to know why delayed arrivals are increasing and solve for it, you need strong analytics capabilities to bring out the hidden inefficiencies.
+If a business wants to know why delayed arrivals are increasing and solve for it, they need strong analytics capabilities to bring out the hidden inefficiencies.

-Using technologies like dispatch management software, you can identify analytical insights on driver arrival time, wait times, and time the truck leaves the warehouse.
-This data helps you plan vehicle and driver shifts, and prevent delays in advance.
-It even helps you account for probable rainy days, holidays, and sick days, and secure delivery capacity when it’s most needed.
+Using technologies like dispatch management software, businesses can identify analytical insights on driver arrival time, wait times, and time the truck leaves the warehouse.
+This data helps them plan vehicle and driver shifts, and prevent delays in advance.
+It even helps them account for probable rainy days, holidays, and sick days, and secure delivery capacity when it’s most needed.

-With its comprehensive insights on driver/vehicle level, dispatch management software helps you find if drivers are on time to the warehouse after completing their trips.
-This helps you rework the driver schedules efficiently and reduce the time under the roof.
+With its comprehensive insights on driver/vehicle level, dispatch management software helps delivery businesses find if drivers are on time to the warehouse after completing their trips.
+This helps them rework the driver schedules efficiently and reduce the time under the roof.

 Want to leverage analytics to minimize time under the roof?